 However, Pupa said that if an area like Deming Way has its own set of rules that specify no solicitors of any kind, those instructions must be followed.

-Original Story: The filing of Kevin MacDonald's 14-resident appeal has prompted discussion on Deming Way after four elderly residents were approached to sign one of the two petitions that have school construction in limbo.
+Original Story: The filing of has prompted discussion on Deming Way after four elderly residents were approached to sign one of the that have .

 According to a Lowell Sun report, Wilmington Housing Authority executive director Maureen Hickey said board members will discuss if any changes need to be made in its solicitation policy to prevent future issues.